 With these materials in hand, the Congressional budget process commences.
 The first item of business for Congress is passage of the annual budget resolution.
 The budget resolution, which is developed by the House and Senate Budget Committees, sets an overall framework for funding decisions.
 It is not signed by the President, and thus is not law, but still serves to bind Congressional appropriations decisions later.

-The two Budget Committees, working separately, establish top-line numbers for revenues, mandatory or direct spending, and discretionary spending, with input from other legislators, committee chairs, and party leadership.
-The discretionary spending target, also known as 302(a), is particularly important for federal R&D, as the federal R&D budget doesn't tend to fluctuate much as a share of the federal discretionary budget.
+To this end the two Budget Committees work separately to establish top-line numbers for federal revenues, mandatory or direct spending, and discretionary spending, with input from other legislators, committee chairs, and party leadership.
+The total discretionary spending target, also known as 302(a), is particularly important for federal R&D funding, as the federal R&D budget is a relatively steady percentage of the total federal discretionary budget.

-The resolution must pass both the House and Senate floor by a simple majority, and any differences between the two versions are worked out by conference committee, a joint committee composed of members of both chambers.
-This work is to be completed by April 15, but the resolution is often delayed.
-Indeed, in many years the House and Senate cannot agree on overall figures, and fail to pass a concurrent budget resolution.
-When this occurs, each chamber can adopt its own framework in the form of a “deeming resolution,” meaning that each chamber can operate under its own spending target, which can create major problems when it's time to resolve the differences at the end of the appropriations cycle.
+The resolution must pass both the House and Senate floor by a simple majority, and any differences between the two versions are worked out by a conference committee - a joint committee composed of members of both chambers.
+This work is intended to be completed by April 15, but the budget resolution is often delayed.
+Indeed, in some years the House and Senate cannot agree on overall figures and fail to pass a concurrent budget resolution.
+When this occurs, each chamber can adopt its own framework in the form of a “deeming resolution,” meaning that each chamber can operate under its own independent overall discretionary spending target, which oftentimes creates problems when it's time to resolve the differences at the end of the appropriations cycle.

 Once these targets are established, the Appropriations Committees begin their work.
-The Appropriations Committee in each chamber takes the discretionary spending target and divides it among the appropriations subcommittees, through what are called 302(b) allocations after the relevant section of the Congressional Budget Act.
-Each subcommittee is responsible for producing one spending bill; there are 12 appropriations subcommittees, one for each necessary bill, and each committee gets its own allocation.
-This allocation limits the size of the spending bill produced by each subcommittee, and they can be very different: the Defense appropriations subcommittees might have $500 billion to work with, while the Interior & Environment subcommittees have less than a tenth of that.
+The Appropriations Committee in each chamber takes the 302(a) discretionary spending target and divides across broad themes, with each of the topic-specific subcommittees receiving its own 302(b) allocation after the relevant section of the Congressional Budget Act.
+The 302(b) allocations are intended to allow Congress to set priorities and to limit the size of the overall spending bill produced by each subcommittee, and they can be very different: the Defense appropriations subcommittees might have $500 billion to work with, while the Interior & Environment subcommittees have less than a tenth of that.

-There are over two dozen federal research agencies, and their funding is scattered throughout these 12 bills, and often must compete with non-science agencies for funding in the same appropriations subcommittee.
-For instance, the NIH budget is part of the Labor, Health and Human Services, and Education appropriations bill, and thus competes directly with the Labor and Education departments for funding from the same pool.
+There are over two dozen federal research agencies, and their funding is scattered throughout these 12 bills.
+In many cases, these agencies compete with non-research agencies for funding in the same appropriations subcommittee.
+For instance, the NIH budget is part of the Labor, Health and Human Services, and Education (LHHS) appropriations bill, and thus competes directly with the Labor and Education departments for portions of the same funding allocation.

-Appropriations subcommittees begin to hold hearings on the President’s budget request as early as February, mere weeks after the request has been issued.
-Usually in April, the subcommittees – traditionally starting with the House first – begin marking up and amending their respective bills.
-Each of the 12 bills must be passed by its subcommittee before being considered by the full Appropriations Committee.
-It is during the subcommittee and committee phase that earmarks were usually attached, though Congressional leaders declared a moratorium on them beginning in FY 2011.
+Appropriations subcommittees hold hearings on the President’s budget request mere weeks after the request has been submitted.
+Then the subcommittees, generally starting in the House, begin marking up and amending their respective bills.
+In each chamber, the 12 bills must first be passed by the subcommittees before going to the full Appropriations Committee.
+It is during the subcommittee and committee phase when legislators can amend draft bills, outline funding priorities for agencies, and attach earmarks.
 While earmarks are in reality a very small portion of overall spending, their number grew over decades until a moratorium in 2011, and then reinstated in 2021 with additional transparency and other limitations.
 Despite their current use in the budget process, their relative merits continue to be debated in some quarters.

-The federal fiscal year ends September 30, so all 12 spending bills must be completed and signed by then.
-If Congress cannot finish their appropriations work on time and want to avoid a shutdown, they have the option of passing a continuing resolution.
-Continuing resolutions typically just extend the level of funding from the prior year, though they can also contain funding changes targeted at specific programs.
+The federal fiscal year ends September 30, so all 12 spending bills should be completed and signed by then.
+If members of Congress cannot finish their appropriations work on time and want to avoid a government shutdown, they have the option of passing a continuing resolution.
+Continuing resolutions typically just extend the level of funding to agencies from the prior year, though they can also contain additional allocations targeted at specific programs.
 These changes are known as "anomalies."
-For instance, when Congress has passed continuing resolutions covering the Department of Energy, they've sometimes added extra funding for nonproliferation R&D, even as most other civilian energy programs remained flat.
+For instance, when Congress has previously passed continuing resolutions covering the Department of Energy, those bills have sometimes included extra funding for nonproliferation R&D, even as most other civilian energy programs remained flat.
 Large, multi-year projects, such as satellite launches, can also receive additional funding in a CR so that pre-established progress benchmarks can be achieved.